-Tarantino vs. ‘Star Trek’: The female collaborators we want to see
+Uma Thurman: The female collaborators we want to see on ‘Star Trek’

-Right now, it’s still looking like Quentin Tarantino’s magnum-opus lucky-number-ten film will be his take on Star Trek, and Tarantino Trek is the most likely next step for the Star Trek movie franchise.
+For a while there, it looked as if Quentin Tarantino’s magnum-opus lucky-number-ten film would be his take on Star Trek.
 Paramount and Bad Robot haven’t officially announced they’re going forward with the film, but a script for the film was commissioned by The Revenant’s Mark L. Smith.

 It’s unknown whether the auteur’s Star Trek will follow the established Kelvin timeline from the rebooted film franchise or the traditional timeline for which CBS is slowly creating continuity errors thanks to the multitude of TV shows being released these days.